7-day average of daily new reported cases per 100k since Feb. 29

 |Place||People partially vaccinated per 100k||People fully vaccinated per 100k||Pct. of pop. that has completed vaccination|

-In April, as the supply of doses increased, eligibility opened to everyone over 16 in the District and across the country.
+In April 2021, as the supply of doses increased, eligibility opened to everyone 16 and older in D.C. and across the country.
 In May, the Centers for Disease Control and Prevention approved the Pfizer-BioNTech vaccine for 12-to-15-year-olds, prompting a surge of vaccinations among younger adolescents, and in early November, the agency expanded eligibility to those ages 5 to 11.

 Tests reported per 100,000 residents